Pyrdacor/freeserf.net/Freeserf.Network/Multiplayer.md

 - Request
 	- Heartbeat (S2C, C2S) \
         Request to get a life sign from a participant.
-Can be used as a "last chance to response" request.
+Can be used as a "last chance to respond" request.
     - StartGame (S2C, C2S) \
         Request for starting the game.
 Server sends this to all clients when it starts the game. \
         All clients will then start their local games and pause it immediately.
 Then they send a StartGame back to the host. \